-This research will address a gap in knowledge in that it will assess individuals’ responses to fear- and humour-based road safety messages delivered through traditional or digital message mediums.
-In addition, this research adopts a novel, transdisciplinary approach to assess message effectiveness based on both self-report survey measures and behaviour-based social media analytic tools (i.e., social media listening).
+This research addressed a gap in knowledge through an assessment of individuals’ responses to fear- and humour-based road safety messages delivered through traditional or digital message mediums.
+A novel, transdisciplinary approach was used to measure message effectiveness, based on both self-report survey measures and behaviour-based social media analytic tools (i.e. social media listening).

-The overarching aim of this research is to establish the effectiveness of different types of advertising campaigns as a key strategy in Australian road safety authorities’ investments in road safety countermeasures.
-Specifically, this research aims to:
+The overarching aim was to determine the effectiveness of different types of advertising campaigns as a key strategy in Australian road safety authorities’ investments in road safety countermeasures.
+Specifically, this research:

-- Evaluate the effectiveness of messages delivered through traditional and digital message media;
+- Evaluated the effectiveness of messages delivered through traditional and digital message media;

-- Evaluate the relative effectiveness of fear and humour-based campaigns across the aforementioned message platforms; and
+- Evaluated the relative effectiveness of fear and humour-based campaigns across the aforementioned message platforms; and consequently

-- Enhance methodological robustness in the field so as to better understand the ‘true’ impact of road safety campaigns on road users’ attitudes and behaviours.
+- Enhanced methodological robustness in the field so as to better understand the ‘true’ impact of road safety campaigns on road users’ attitudes and behaviours.

 Funding / Grants